Smart-Shaped/chaM3Leon/README.md

 ## How to Develop a Batch Application

-To develop a batch application using the Batch Layer:
+To develop a batch application using the Batch Layer, follow these steps:

 ### 1. Create a Class that Extends `com.smartshaped.chameleon.batch.BatchLayer`
-- Make sure that the class constructor is **public**.
+- Ensure that the class constructor is **public**.

 ### 2. Create one or more Classes that Extend `com.smartshaped.chameleon.preprocessing.Preprocessor`
 - Declare this class in the YAML file along with the kafka topics configurations (batch.kafka.topics.<topic_name>.class).
-- Override the `preprocess` method to add custom preprocessing for the incoming data streaming.
+- Override the `preprocess` method to add custom preprocessing for the incoming streaming data.
 - You can define a Preprocessor for each of the declared kafka topics.

-### 3. (OPTIONAL, only if you want to export custom metrics) Create a Class that Extends `com.smartshaped.chameleon.batch.BatchUpdater`
+### 3. Create a Class that Extends `com.smartshaped.chameleon.batch.BatchUpdater`
-- Make sure that the class constructor is **public**.
+- Ensure that the class constructor is **public**.
+- This is an optional step, create this class if you want to export some analysis/statisctics from your data.
 - Declare this class in the YAML file (batch.updater.class).
 - Override the `updateBatch` method to implement the specific logic (working on Spark Dataframe).
-- Results will be automatically saved on Cassandra DB.
+- It will automatically save results on Cassandra DB.

 ### 4. Create a Class that Extends `com.smartshaped.chameleon.common.utils.TableModel`
 - Define the table fields as class attributes.